mgjones1984/arcgzip/README.md

 arcgzip
 =======

-arcgzip.py is an alternative gzip library for python, of which focus is on the full support of gzip metadata.
+arcgzip.py is an alternative python gzip library, of which focus is on the full support of gzip metadata.

 Specifically, this library enables you to ...

 * extract all of the meta information defined in [RFC-1952](http://www.gzip.org/zlib/rfc-gzip.html).
 * create an archive with fine-tuned hearder data.
+* handle multiple files in a single gzip archive.

 Installation
 ------------